-Estimate the number and type of families Estimated to help approximately 1 low income Pittsburg residents.
-Opportunity Junction serve East and Central County adults who are low- income and confront one or more that will benefit from barriers to employment, such as a history of domestic violence, recovery from substance the proposed abuse, a criminal record, past job instability or limited out-of-home work experience.
+Estimate the number 3 and type of families serve East and Central County adults who are low- income and confront one or more that will benefit from the proposed abuse, a criminal record, past job instability or limited out-of-home work experience.
 The activities Job Training and Placement Program participants are primarily women (93%) and reflect the diversity of those living in poverty in Contra Costa County, with 7% Asian or Pacific Islander, 23% African American, 29% Latino, 27% White, and 14% Multiracial.
 The average participant is responsible for 2 school-age dependents.
-Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05H Employment Training HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description 3102 Delta Fair Blvd., Antioch, CA 94509
+Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05H Employment Training HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Descriptio n 3102 Delta Fair Blvd., Antioch, CA 94509

 Planned Activities The Opportunity Junction Job Training & Placement Program prepares participants for real, high-quality jobs that pay family-sustaining wages.
 Specifically, the program consists of the following: Twelve Weeks of Full-Time Training: Life Skills, an interactive curriculum including many teambuilding exercises and covering goal-setting, overcoming obstacles, managing change, self-care, financial literacy, business etiquette, and communications.
 Computer Skills covering Windows, Internet research, and the Microsoft Office Suite (with onsite testing for the Microsoft Office Specialist certifications).
 Academic Skills including Business English, Business Math, and Test-Taking Skills.
 Up to Four Months Paid, On-the-Job Experience: Opportunity Junction hires participants as interns as part of our Staffing Services social enterprise to provide contracted services for local businesses and administrative support for the staff.
 This experience gives interns confidence in applying their new skills to real world projects and challenges.
 Support Services: Case managers closely support participants throughout their stay and for 18 months following job placement, ensuring that each participant is linked to childcare, health care, transportation, and other needed services.
 Personalized Job Placement: To facilitate a good fit between participants and employers, interns engage in comprehensive career-building activities such as skill and interest assessment, job search, resume and cover letter preparation, and interview practice.
-7 Project Name 2018-2019 City of Pittsburg - Code Enforcement Target Area City of Pittsburg
+6 Project Name 2019-2020 City of Pittsburg - Code Enforcement Target Area City of Pittsburg

 Goals Supported AH 2 - Code Enforcement Needs Addressed Affordable Housing Funding CDBG: \$176,368 Description Comprehensive inspection and enforcement of all state and municipal statutes and regulations related to the reduction and removal of substandard and dangerous housing as well as property conditions, which contribute to slum and blight, disruptive criminal behavior, and activity within the targeted low-income neighborhood(s).
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 1,000 Pittsburg households or 26,045 persons in low and moderate-income census tracts.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 1,000 Pittsburg households in low and moderate-income census tracts.
 Comprehensive inspection and enforcement of state and municipal statutes that impact substandard housing and neighborhood conditions in various low-income areas throughout the City.
-Performance Measures: donvinos Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 15 Code Enforcement HUD National Objective - LMA HUD Accomplishment Type - Persons (General Location Description A concentrated effort will be placed on the following Census Tract and Block Group Numbers: 3100, 3110, 3120,3131.01,3131.02, 3131.03, 3132.03, 3132.04, 3132.06
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 15 Code Enforcement HUD National Objective - LMA HUD Accomplishment Type - Housing Units (General) Location Description A concentrated effort will be placed on the following Census Tract and Block Group Numbers: 3100, 3110, 3120,3131.01,3131.02, 3131.03, 3132.03, 3132.04, 3132.06